tajseattle/tajseattle.github.io/_posts/2022-11-01-Things-to-do-before-you-leave.md

 	- **Note regarding short codes** - When you get SMS from most institutions, the caller id is a 5 digit number instead of a regular 10 digit phone number.
 These are short codes, and most VOIP numbers don't guarantee operability with short codes.
 In practice, Google Voice seems to work with almost all short codes for receiving SMS other than Chase bank.
 A quick way to check if a particular short code works with GV is to send 'HELP' to that short code from your GV number.
 If you get a response back, then it works.
 For instance, Schwab's short code for OTP is 94960.
 If you send HELP to this short code, you will get back an automated text.

 2. **Ultramobile** - Ultramobile has a very affordable pay as you go plan (roughly $3 per month) which works great internationally.
-You have to order a sim from their Ebay store (link).
+You have to order a [sim from their Ebay store](https://www.ebay.com/itm/284346097281).
 It takes a few days to get delivered, so order it well in advance.
 Make sure to activate in the US and enable WiFi calling, and then add it to all your bank/brokerage accounts as secondary number.
 In case you later discover Google Voice doesn't work for any of your accounts, you can use this number.
 Make sure to enable WiFi calling, since network coverage can be iffy outside the US and you don’t have to pay the international roaming rates on WiFi for sms/calls.

 	- **Note** - Most financial institutions will let you add a secondary number, typically as a landline or office phone number.
 A few institutions will let you send 2FA texts to more than one number ( eg. Fidelity and CapitalOne), but they will let you receive verification calls on your second number.
 At the very least, if you call in to customer service with your secondary number, they can auto-verify you.